 I wanted to add fall pastry leaves everywhere but I thought why not bake them separately and add leaves to each slice.

 I just used adorable leaf cookie cutters.
-(Please note, this is an affiliate link).

 My son gobbled up a huge slice after school and didn’t know it was made with carrots!
 Shhhh…